RotherOSS/doc-otobo-user/content/tickets/ticket-zoom.rst

    .. note::

       If several entries are added to the history, use the filter box to find a particular entry by just typing something to filter.

+   Print
+      This menu item opens a PDF file to show the printer friendly version of the screen.
+You can save or print this PDF file.

    Free Fields
       This menu item opens a new window to change the free field values of the ticket.